LeetLLM

 The benchmark variants

-Over time, the community realized that not all tasks are equally useful for evaluation.
-Some tasks require obscure setup steps that make them impractical.
+The original SWE-bench dataset contains 2,294 task instances drawn from 12 popular Python repositories [4].
+Not all tasks are equally useful for evaluation.
+Some require obscure setup steps.
 Others have ambiguous issue descriptions where even a skilled human developer couldn't determine the correct fix.
-This led to several curated subsets, each designed for a specific evaluation goal.

 SWE-bench Lite